“I think it’s best if I do all the talking,” My‑re said to Vomarian and the archmage Havelock, who stood flanking her.

-“Do you speak Rathiri?”
-My-re interrupted.
-She then continued, “Also, before I forget, anyone speaking the Alastarian dialect in the Rirorni Empire risks the lash.”
+She continued, “Before I forget, anyone speaking any Alastarian dialect in the Rirorni Empire risks the lash.”

-Havelock closed his open mouth, paused, and mimicked, “I think it’s best if you do all the talking.”
+“I think it’s best if you do all the talking,” Havelock echoed.

-My-re removed her helm revealing her face and short, dark hair.
+My‑re removed her helm, revealing her face and short, dark hair.

-“Naloona?”
-My-re asked.
+“Na’loona?”
+My‑re asked.
 “Is that really you?”

 “What is it now?
-Is Belalith tormenting the chickens again?”
+Is Bel’alith tormenting the chickens again?”

 My‑re nodded in rapid succession.

-“Come in, come in,” Arenna said in Rathiri.
+“Come in, come in,” A’renna said in Rathiri.
 “Before anyone sees you.”
 She then saw Vomarian and Havelock standing there a short distance away.
 She motioned for them to follow.

 Shifting back and forth between the Rirorni native language of Rathiri and the Alastarian dialect, My‑re said, “This is a safe place.
 Come in.”

-“Belalith, this is your sister, My-re.
+“Bel’alith, this is your sister, My‑re.
 Don’t you remember?”
-Arenna asked trying to scoot the eight year old in front of her.
+A’renna asked, trying to scoot the eight-year-old in front of her.

 “No, don’t be silly.”

-Belalith edged closer.
+Bel’alith edged closer.

 “That explains a few things,” Vomarian muttered under his breath.

-Belalith studied My-re’s face and lightly touched the scar on the side of her head.
+Bel’alith studied My‑re’s face and lightly touched the scar on the side of her head.

-“It’s me, sissy.”
+“It’s me.
+Your sissy.”

-Belalith lunged into My-re’s frame and the two lost sisters were reunited again.
+Bel’alith lunged into My‑re’s frame, and the two lost sisters were reunited again.

-Hugging her younger sister for a moment she rose.
-Arenna then smacked My-re on the back of the head.
+Hugging her younger sister for a moment, she rose.
+A’renna then smacked My‑re on the back of the head.

 “Ow!”

-“By the Khan’s blade, what are you doing back here!?”
-Arenna demanded.
+“By the Khan’s blade, what are you doing back here?”
+A’renna demanded.
 “Returning to the Empire was foolish.
 And what are you doing with this elf and this…old man?
 Are you his property?
 Did he touch you?”
 She then gripped the hilt of her broadsword tightly.

 Vomarian and Havelock didn’t need to speak Rathiri to know things were about to turn ugly.
 They backed away and held up their hands in supplication.